-Patients, Professionalism and Public Health establishes a strong foundation for a student’s professional identity formation as a physician.
-Therefore, the focus in week 1 is on what matters most: the patient.
-Through “Faces of Patients,” you see the impact of health and illness on the lives of patients and their loved ones.
+Patients, Professionalism, and Public Health establishes a strong foundation for a student’s professional identity formation as a physician.
+The course begins with “Faces of Patients,” where you see the impact of illness on the lives of patients and their loved ones.
 The concept of patient-centered care is introduced and practiced through real and standardized patient interviews.
-You will start to look beyond immediate measures of health toward the many upstream determinants of health that impact their patients’ lives.
+You will be asked to look beyond immediate measures of health toward the many upstream determinants of health that impact your patients’ lives.

 In week 3, you consider the various health-related systems that can impact a person's health and illness, including the health care system, the public health systems and the role of quality improvement.
 Students see how effective health care can only be delivered by working as a part of an interdisciplinary team.

 The block finishes in week 4 by contemplating the importance of each individual physician in health promotion.
 The first anatomic dissection allows further exploration of the sacred role of physician and the unique privilege and responsibilities of the profession.
 The course ends with “Faces of Physicians,” where you will delve into the myriad ways that physicians can advocate for health, whether it be for a single patient or for an entire population.

 Body in Balance covers the key processes involved in maintaining internal balance in the body.
 In this course, you will follow the path of the red blood cell and will pause to review normal function and disease at each step of the journey.

 You will begin with the birth of the red blood cell in the bone marrow and a discussion of anemia.
 Then there will be an introduction to the processes involved in bleeding and clotting followed by a discussion of hemostatic and thrombotic disorders.
 Following our red blood cell through the circulation, you will stop to review the mechanical and electrical functions of the heart and will learn about the dynamic control of vascular function, along with the importance of the lymphatic system.